garybgenett/gary-os/README.md

 # Instructions #################################################################
 [Instructions]: #instructions

-Below are the primary use cases considered for GaryOS.
-Each is tested every release, and contains validation information.
+The following sections are intended to be the HOWTO documentation for using various aspects of GaryOS.
+They are the primary use cases that have been considered and tested.

-These are also considered the "howto" instructions for each case.
+These are fully supported, and are verified each release.
+Each section contains the validation details, and the [Release Process & Checklist] section has further information about the testing done.

 ## Booting #####################################################################
 [Booting]: #booting